ryanwanghr/webHooker/README.md

-# Draggable Hello World Chrome Extension
+# Live Clipboard Monitor Chrome Extension

-A simple Chrome extension that creates a beautiful, draggable popup panel displaying "Hello World!" on any webpage.
+A Chrome extension that creates a beautiful, draggable popup panel that automatically monitors and displays your clipboard content in real-time.

 ## Features

 - ✨ Beautiful gradient popup with modern design
 - 🖱️ Fully draggable by clicking and dragging the header
+- 📋 Real-time clipboard monitoring and display
+- 🔄 Toggle popup visibility by clicking the extension icon
 - 🎯 Works on any website
-- 🔄 Easy to close with the X button
 - 📱 Responsive and smooth animations
 - 🎨 CSS-styled with hover effects
+- 🚀 One-click activation - no intermediate popup needed

 ## Installation